Bolzano: County of Tyrol

-From the 14th and 15th centuries onwards, a large market fair was organised four times per year to greet tradesmen and merchants en-route the Brenner Pass.
+From the 14th and 15th centuries onwards, a large market fair was organised four times per year to greet tradesmen and merchants en route to the Brenner Pass.
 The Mercantile Magistrate was therefore founded in 1635 by the Austrian duchess Claudia de' Medici.
 During every market season, two Italian and two Germanic officers, who were appointed among the local tradesmen, worked in this magistrate office.
 The establishment of an official trade organisation strengthened Bolzano as a cultural crossroad in the Alps.

 After the dissolution of the Holy Roman Empire in 1806, Bolzano became briefly part of the Napoleonic Kingdom of Italy and was incorporated into the Department of Alto Adige.
-After the Congress of Vienna (1814-15) Bolzano returned to the County of Tyrol, within the Austrian Empire and subsequently the Dual Monarchy of Austria-Hungary in 1867.
+After the Congress of Vienna (1814–15), Bolzano returned to the County of Tyrol, within the Austrian Empire and subsequently the Dual Monarchy of Austria-Hungary in 1867.
 The County covered both modern-day South Tyrol, Trentino and the state of Tyrol (including East Tyrol) in Austria.